- Future Students

 The OSAP application gives you the option to allow the Ministry to use a portion of your OSAP funding to pay, on your behalf, your tuition and compulsory fees.

 Whether or not you choose this option, it remains your responsibility to monitor your student account to ensure the University of Guelph-Humber receives payment for all fees owing on your account by the payment deadline date.
-If your OSAP does not cover the full cost of your tuition, you must pay the balance before September 13th.
+If your OSAP does not cover the full cost of your tuition, you must pay the balance before the payment deadline.

 Update your income